MootazMedhatEzzat/SCS214-Data-Structures/README.md

 2. Submission will be on Blackboard.
 3. No late submissions are allowed.
 4. No submission through e-mails.
 5. You will write a C++ file with the name `StudentID.cpp`.
 No rar or zip files are allowed.
 No folders, just submit a single file.
-For example, if your ID is 20202020 and your partner's ID is 19191919, then your C++ file will be named `20202020_19191919.cpp`.
+For example, if your ID is 20202020, then your C++ file will be named `20202020.cpp`.
 The character separating the IDs is an underscore (_).
 Do not use any other characters like a space, dash, or bracket, etc.
 6. In case of cheating, you will receive a negative grade whether you give the code to someone, take the code from someone/internet, or even send it to someone for any reason.
 7. You have to write clean code and follow a good coding style, including choosing meaningful variable names.